-Credit by Examination allows students the opportunity to gain academic credit for prior learning they have acquired by self-study or experience.
-Tests may be taken in many subject areas and credit may be earned by achieving acceptable scores on these tests.
-Benefits include saving tuition dollars and shortening the time it takes to earn a degree.
+Credit by Examination allows students the opportunity to gain academic credit for knowledge they have acquired by self-study or experience.
+Up to 30 hours of credit toward a bachelor’s degree may be earned in most colleges by achieving acceptable scores on examinations.

-- Credits earned by examination may not be used as part of the terminal residency requirements, so you should check the requirements of your college.
+- Credit earned by examination may not constitute any part of the terminal residency requirements (see residency requirements in this catalog).

-Credit earned by examination will be recorded as “CR” on the transcript, and this credit will not be used in calculating grade point average.
+Credit earned by examination will be recorded as “CR” on the transcripts, and this credit will not be used in calculating grade point average.